ibm-cloud-docs/discovery-data/install-overview.md

 | 2.1.3 | 2.5 | 3.11 |
 {: caption="Support matrix" caption-side="top"}

-The `3.11.188` version more precisely means 3.11.188 or a later 3.11 version.
+- The 4.6.2 release is the last supported release on Red Hat OpenShift Container Platform 4.8.

-{{site.data.keyword.icp4dfull_notm}} 3.0.1 deprecated support for Red Hat OpenShift 4.3 on 1 September 2020. {{site.data.keyword.icp4dfull_notm}} supports Red Hat OpenShift 4.5 instead of 4.3.
+- The 4.5.3 release is the last supported release on Red Hat OpenShift Container Platform 4.6.29 or later.
-{: important}
+- The `3.11.188` version more precisely means 3.11.188 or a later 3.11 version.